danirus/django-comments-xtd/example/comp/README.md

 #### `render_last_xtdcomments`

-The **Comment list** link shown below renders the `django_comments_xtd/comment_list.html` template, which uses the templatetag `render_last_xtdcomments` to show all the comments posted to the list of pairs app.model provided.
-In this case the templatetag receives both, `articles.article` and `quotes.quote`.
-The link is registed in the comp demo urls module.
+The **Last 5 Comments** shown in the block at the rigght uses the templatetag `render_last_xtdcomments` to show the last 5 comments posted to either `articles.Article` or `quotes.Quote` instances.
+The templatetag receives the list of pairs `app.model` from which we want to gather comments and shows the given N last instances posted.
+The templatetag renders the template `django_comments_xtd/comment.html` for each comment retrieve.